zebscripts/AFK-Daily/README.md

 *Nox:*

-**Nox will most likely not work for you, please do not use it.** We plan to drop Nox support soon, so if you plan to keep on using the script please consider switching to Bluestacks.
+**We plan on dropping Nox support soon** (or at least highly recommend against using it), so if you plan to keep on using the script please consider switching to Bluestacks.
+Nox is simply slower and not reliable during testing on my machine, and I cannot make sure it'll work consistently.
 Sorry about that.

 1. **Settings:** Under Nox settings, make sure to make the following changes:
    1. **General:**